plume-lib/merging/README.md

 This project contains git merge drivers and git merge tools.

-Currently they only work on Java files.
+Currently some only work on Java files, and some are more general.

 Currently they are relatively slow:  about 1/3 second per Java file that was modified in both versions to be merged.
 Most merges involve few Java files that